FAQ: State of Michigan Child Support

 A: We do not know how many people will request to participate in the program, but will complete the evaluations as soon as possible.

 11. Q: Do I have to continue to pay my support and arrears while I am waiting for a decision?

 A: YES.
 Until such time as it is determined your arrears may be forgiven, you are still court ordered to comply.

 12. Q: How are people notified about this program?

 A: The Friend of the Court may contact people whose cases have been identified with a potentially qualifying factor.
 Other agencies that interact with people who owe child support may also refer them to the Friend of the Court.

-A: Before you can participate, you must resolve your warrant.
-You may contact our office to discuss bond modification or how to turn yourself in on your warrant.
+A: You may contact our office to discuss your situation.
+We can discuss bond modification or how to turn yourself in on your warrant.